awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 ## Importing bulk records \(AWS SDKs\)<a name="python-import-ex"></a>

+**Important**
+By default, a dataset import job replaces any existing data in the dataset that you imported in bulk\.
+For information about updating existing data, see [Updating existing bulk data](updating-existing-bulk-data.md)\.

-To add data to your dataset, create and run a dataset import job with the [CreateDatasetImportJob](API_CreateDatasetImportJob.md) operation\.
-The following code shows how to create a dataset import job using the SDK for Python \(Boto3\) or SDK for Java 2\.x\.
+To import data, create a dataset import job with the [CreateDatasetImportJob](API_CreateDatasetImportJob.md) operation\.
+The following code shows how to create a dataset import job\.

 ------
 #### [ SDK for Python \(Boto3\) ]